 One place that I absolutely love, but haven’t written much about is Disneyland.
 I grew up about an hour away, and while we only went every couple of years as a family, in college a handful of us got season passes and I fell in love.

 For me, it is an amazing escape to sneak away from the real world.
 Have some fun with good friends, eat some tasty food, and laugh a lot.
+So pack a bag for a day or a few nights and head off to the resort.

 The Disneyland Resort has so much to offer, and I’ll put together a full “Things to do” list one of these days, but often folks don’t think of everything the resort has to offer outside of rides.
 I love rides, whether it’s speeding on California Screaming or floating through Small World.